 So those are my habits.

-Those are some I have carried over from 2020 into this New Year and others I am still developing in 2021 which I feel will be very powerful indeed!
+Those are some I have carried over from last year into this New Year and others I am still developing now which I feel will be very powerful indeed!

 We would love to know some of your habits so please send them to us at email@example.com

 It's a new year and new opportunity for everyone and we really love sharing our ideas and thoughts and hope you enjoyed this blog.